karakalo/lumen/doc/narrative-lumen.markdown

 re-draw your scene, or at least the part of it that was covered up if your app is fortunate enough to be able to make that distinction.
 Lumen has (or will have) automated exposure handling to allow you to not think about this event.

+The `Hidden` event is sort of the opposite of `Exposed`: it means the user can no longer see your window.
+I guess your application could use this as an indicator that it no longer needs to stay busy updating the view, until the next `Exposed` event.

 The `Resized` event tells you that the user has requested that the window be resized, so you might want to have your app adjust itself to the new size